Can I remove my spouse from my auto insurance?

 Insurance companies have different rules regarding excluded drivers.
 Some companies make it difficult to add a spouse as an excluded driver.
 Talk to your insurance company to ask about their excluded driver policy to ensure it works best for you.

-I’m Separated from My Spouse: What Happens Now?
+I’m Separated from my Spouse: What Happens now?

 If you and your spouse are separated or divorced, then insurance can become tricky.
 If you both continue to live at the same address, then it may be in your best interest to maintain the same car insurance policy.
 This is the simplest option.